Moving to Micoud, Saint Lucia

 If you have not spent a lot of time in Micoud, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Micoud depends on several factors.
 If you plan on staying in Micoud for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with responsibilities such as maintenance, repairs, and property taxes.
 It also requires a significant upfront investment, including a down payment, closing costs, and moving expenses.
 On the other hand, renting a home in Micoud could be a better option if you're not planning on staying long-term or if you prefer flexibility.
 Renting doesn't require a large upfront investment and you won't be responsible for maintenance or repairs.
 However, renting doesn't allow you to build equity and you may face restrictions on things like pets or home modifications.
 Rent prices can also increase over time.
 In conclusion, the decision to buy or rent a home in Micoud, Saint Lucia depends on your financial situation, long-term plans, and personal preferences.
-It's important to carefully consider all these factors before making a decision," said one expat in Micoud.
+It's important to carefully consider all these factors before making a decision," said one expat who made the move to Micoud.

 What cultural faux pas should I try to avoid making in Micoud?